Mack Anthem: Frame

 A set-back front axle is used.
 Set back axles, where the hood extends in front of the axle, are used when overall length is not important.
 They let the fenders and bumper taper back to the tires, allowing less wind drag.

 In 2020 Mack introduced the Command Steer system.
-An additional on-demand electric power steering pump is operated electronically.
+An additional on-demand electric power steering system on top of the hydraulic system.
 This allows easier steering, will help dampen steering feedback, steady driving, and can compensate for side-winds, uneven pavement, and braking on different surfaces.
 A very light feel and automatic return-to-center feature are useful off-road, at slow speed, and in backing.

 Dana-Spicer and Meritor supply air brakes, driveshafts, and other components.

 Axles

 Front axles are available in 12,000 and 14,000 lb ratings from Mack, Dana-Spicer, and Meritor.

 Mack powered axles have the drive carrier on top of the housing instead of the front of it like other manufacturers.
 This lets the driveshafts be in line from the transmission to and between the axles.

 Other powered axles are available from Dana-Spicer and Meritor.
 These have front mounted carriers and in tandemsthe two axle housings are different.

 The mRIDE tandem has tapered leaves that rock above the bogey pivot then go out and above the axles.
 Struts go from the bottom of the bogey pivot out and under the axle.
 They are rated at 40,000, 46,000, and 52,000 lb.

 The Twin Y air suspension has trailing arms that fork to the rear and attach to both the top and bottom of the axle.
 There is an air bag behind the axle.
 Each axle is sprung individually.
 They are rated at 40,000 lb.

 A Liftable pusher axle is used in a 6x2 arrangement, where only the rear axle is driven.
 They are lighter, have less drag, and can be raised when not needed.
 This allows better fuel economy and longer tire life.

 Other tandems with mechanical or air suspensions are available from Mack, Chalmers, and Hendrickson.